Political Science

 The Grand Challenge aims to shape global citizens who can analyze and solve complex challenges of today's world with an ethical, systemic, and practical approach.
 Students work in groups to analyze a problem, propose an integrated solution, and present it publicly after preparing a written paper.

-2 core courses of the major* to be chosen from among**:
+2 core courses of the major to be chosen between:

 International Public Policy